YohannesDK/BachelorThesis/README.md

     - Tooltip -> user can select a few "commonly used tools" to attach to inline tooltip
   - Monitoring
     - Build delta format-monitoring system for user interaction with the document
     - Extend Quill Block-Blots to store info about that block of text or paragraph
+    - Build a context module that takes in a blot, and binds it to a store state menegment object.
+      - make sure that every blot besides embeds implements the context module.
   - Delta is the key:
     - Extend delta so we can flag the different nodes, especially the "header" nodes.
     - Now that we have flagged each "header/topic" node, we can link the different paragraphs to each topic.